 As with History, Geography forms part of the school’s cross curricular approach.
 Pupils are encouraged to develop a lively and questioning awareness of their local surroundings.
 Their interest and knowledge of the variety of physical and human conditions will extend from their local environment to the national and international scene.
-Within the places studies, children will acquire the skills necessary for the interpretation of geographical information and for geographical enquiry.
+Within the study of places, children will acquire the skills necessary for the interpretation of geographical information and for geographical enquiry.

-The school makes use of outdoor learning with visits to The Forest School and Nell Bank.
+The school makes use of outdoor learning with regular visits to places such as Malham, Whitby and Nell Bank.
 Activities within this play a vital role in fostering an understanding of the relationship between human activity and the quality of the environment.
 Walks, guided visits, regular surveys and residential visits all contribute towards a growing awareness and appreciation of the child’s environment.

 The school has a long tradition of musical activity, offering considerable opportunities for children to develop their talents in all aspects of music including composition, singing and appreciation.

-Children learn to play the guitar in Year 4 and Year 5.
+Children learn to play the guitar in Years 4 and 5.
+In Year 5 and 6 they form the school choir, which is led by a member of staff from the Leeds Diocesan Singing Programme.
 The school also offers tuition in many instruments using peripatetic teachers.
-There are visiting peripatetic teachers for strings, woodwind, guitar, keyboard and piano.
-Children are encouraged to perform in concerts and take part in the Ilkley Music Festival and the Bradford Schools Choir Competition.
+There are visiting peripatetic teachers for brass, strings, woodwind, guitar, keyboard and piano.
+Children are encouraged to perform in concerts, radio broadcasts and parish events.
 There are also many opportunities for the children to perform in assemblies, school concerts and in the community.